 In Jesus' Name: Shattering the Silence of St. Anne's Residential School was her first documentary film.
 Since then, she has directed and co-produced The Art of Reconciliation (rights held by the Toronto District School Board), Art and Status in Society, and Building a Sweat Lodge in Atikokan.
-Susan is currently completing a documentary film, Fight Like a Woman, about Miranda's journey of empowerment through Muaythai.
+Susan is currently completing a documentary film, Fight Like a Woman, about a single mother's journey of empowerment through Muaythai.

 "In Jesus’ Name was the catalyst for the most honest, compassionate, and profound sharing that has occurred in my class to date and transformed the students’ understanding of Canada’s history and themselves. " Victoria Freeman, author, activist and instructor at the University of Toronto and York University

 I was brought into the world by four senior women of the village; my grandmothers.
 That piece of knowledge has always been significant for me.
 It carries me through many obstacles I face, knowing that I am on this world for a reason.

 It is true that one of the effects of residential school incarceration, at a formative age, is that it minimizes an adjusted adulthood.
 There are many ingredients that can be ingested to bring back those feelings we had during childhood; self-loathing, isolation and feelings of inadequacy that prevents the survivor from moving forward.